dex-guru/governance-framework/proposals/001_Core_Contributors_governance.md

 The Community and Core Contributors Governance framework will be adjusted and proposed for discussion before Mainnet Launch.
 The framework proposed for Season 1 ([GuruDAO Bootstrap Guide](https://docs.dex.guru/gurudao/gurudao-bootstrap-guide)) will be adjusted to modern-day realities.
 The process will be public to ensure that no interested parties can back off those decisions without public consequences.

 A Multisig Safe with a balanced voting system will be used to provide every core contributor with a voice and voting rights.
-This system, combined with our Core Developers Seasons planned for the next two years, creates long-term incentives for the core contributors team.
+This system, combined with our Core Contribotors Seasons planned for the next two years, creates long-term incentives for the core contributors team.

 ### List of Core Contributors